oiax/tgweb/README.md

 The `<script>` elements are managed by tgweb.
 Users are not allowed to insert their own `<script>` elements into the `<head>` or `<body>` elements.

-Users can use [Alpine.js](https://alpinejs.dev/) to dynamically change HTML documents.

 ## TODO List